joolstorrentecalo/gitlab-foss/doc/install/installation.md

 ## 7. Database

 NOTE:
-Only PostgreSQL is supported.
-In GitLab 17.0 and later, we [require PostgreSQL 14+](requirements.md#postgresql).
+In GitLab 12.1 and later, only PostgreSQL is supported.
+In GitLab 16.0 and later, we [require PostgreSQL 13+](requirements.md#postgresql-requirements).

 1. Install the database packages.